1301 Sponsored Projects Financial Reporting and Financial Closeout

 Note: Some sponsors may not require a revised FFR under a certain threshold but rather will require a refund of funds resulting from any reduction in expenses originally reported to and paid by the sponsor.

-It should be noted that the submission of a revised FFR may call into question the veracity of the original FFR, University’s certification of that report, internal controls and financial management of its sponsored awards.
+It should be noted that the submission of a revised FFR may call into question the veracity of the original FFR, the University’s certification of that report, internal controls, and financial management of its sponsored awards.

-After the FFR is filed with the sponsor, and all financial obligations satisfied, OSP is responsible for changing the status of the sponsored award in the University’s financial accounting system to “Closed”.
+After the FFR is filed with the sponsor, and all financial obligations satisfied, SPFA is responsible for changing the status of the sponsored award in the University’s financial accounting system to “Closed”.
 Once the status is changed to “Closed” no further financial activity can occur.
-OSP uploads a copy of the signed and submitted FFR to the University’s financial accounting system.
+SPFA uploads a copy of the signed and submitted FFR to the University’s financial accounting system.

 Roles and Responsibilities

-- Reviews financial reports with their department business office or business support unit in a timely fashion (preferably monthly) to determine that financial records accurately reflect the use of sponsor funds.
+- Reviews financial reports with their DBO or business support unit in a timely fashion (preferably monthly) to determine that financial records accurately reflect the use of sponsor funds.

-- Collaborates with the department business office or business support unit to ensure expenditures benefit the project and permitted in accordance with the terms and conditions of the sponsored award and University policy.
+- Collaborates with the DBO or business support unit to ensure expenditures benefit the project and are permitted in accordance with the terms and conditions of the sponsored award and University policy.

 - Runs the Sponsored Report Tracking (Award Tasks) – Yale report at least monthly, if not more frequently, in order to identify reports that are coming due.

-- Ensures timely certified draft financial reports are provided to OSP as instructed.
+- Ensures timely certified draft financial reports are provided to SPFA as instructed.

 - Runs appropriate reports for sponsored project financial review and closeout.
 Ensures any required reconciliations or sponsor required forms are completed.

-- In collaboration with the PI, prepares request for no-cost-extension or carry forward request to sponsor and submits to OSP.
+- In collaboration with the PI, prepares request for no-cost-extension or carry forward request to sponsor and submits to the Office of Sponsored Projects (“OSP”).

 - Clears all custom commitments in accordance with instructions.